 What is the first thing I should do if I’m being accused of a sex crime?

 Wondering about the definition of sex crimes in Texas is normal when you first find out you are under investigation for a potential sex crime.
 If you are under investigation for a sex crime it is normal to wonder about the seriousness of the situation.
 It is normal to be confused and the urge to ignore the accusation can be powerful.
-However, this can be the worst thing that you can do.
+However, this might be the worst thing that you can do.
 When you are accused of a sex crime everything you say, to your wife, to your best friend, to your kids, to your priest, can be used against you.
 The only person you can talk to is your attorney.
 The first thing you should do is schedule an appointment to talk to a lawyer.
+Don’t answer anybody’s questions.
+Tell them firmly but politely that your lawyer has instructed you not to answer questions.
+The first thing you should do?
 You and your lawyer can get together and come up with a strategy to begin fighting the allegations.

 How are Sex Crimes Defined in Texas?